MajickTek/GenericMultiplayerConnector/readme.md

 ## Public Server
-I run a basic server at 178.62.91.22 port 9996 that can be used for inter-game communication.
+I run a GMC server at 178.62.91.22:9996 that can be used for inter-game communication.
 Note that this server is not guaranteed to be available 24/7 though, and should not be used for anything mission-critical.

 ## Games using this library
-Multiplayer Tetris is included in the library, where the game speeds up when an opponent completes a row.
+Multiplayer Tetris is included in the library; a player's game speeds up when an opponent completes a row.

 I've also retrofitted a version of Tempest to be multi-player.
 This can be found [here](https://github.com/SteveSmith16384/wbt-multiplayer).